 Lunch: Make sure it's cruciferous & detoxifying.

 Cruciferous vegetables include broccoli, broccoli sprouts, kale, collard greens, bok choy, arugula, mustard greens, cauliflower, and cabbage.
 They contain a potent ingredient called DIM—Di-indolyl-methane.
 It helps the liver to detoxify us from metabolized ("used up") hormones that can cause harm (like fibroids, breast lumps, thyroid nodules, PMS, fertility struggles, and much more).

 If you are going out to lunch, skip the inflammatory gluten and dairy in a sandwich, and opt for a fresh salad made with arugula, mustard greens, or baby kale.

 Be sure, though, to listen to your body; if you feel like a salad isn't enough, add some good-quality protein such as grass-fed beef or lamb roast, free-range chicken or wild salmon.

 You'll also want to add some beets and carrots.
-Beets support the liver's methylation pathway by helping detox excess estrogen, dopamine, histamine, and heavy metals.
-Carrots help produce more progesterone and bind the antagonistic estrogen metabolites.
+Beets support the liver's methylation pathway2 by helping detox excess estrogen, dopamine, histamine, and heavy metals.
+Carrots help3 produce more progesterone and bind the antagonistic estrogen metabolites.